 5. if the rock type within the river basin is impermeable surface runoff will be higher, throughflow and infiltration will also be reduced meaning a reduction in lag time and an increase in peak discharge.

-6. If a drainage basin has a significant amount of vegetation this will have a significant affect on a storm hydrograph.
+6. If a drainage basin has a significant amount of vegetation this will have a significant effect on a storm hydrograph.
 Vegetation intercepts precipitation and slows the movement of water into river channels.
 This increases lag time.
 Water is also lost due to evaporation and transpiration from the vegetation.
 This reduces the peak discharge of a river.

-7. The amount precipitation can have an affect on the storm hydrograph.
+7. The amount of precipitation can have an effect on the storm hydrograph.
 Heavy storms result in more water entering the drainage basin which results in a higher discharge.
 The type of precipitation can also have an impact.
 The lag time is likely to be greater if the precipitation is snow rather than rain.
 This is because snow takes time to melt before the water enters the river channel.
 When there is rapid melting of snow the peak discharge could be high.